memiiso/opendbt/README.md

 dbt is a popular solution for batch data processing in data analytics.
-While it operates on an [open-core model](https://opencoreventures.com/blog/2023-07-open-core-is-misunderstood-business-model/), which can sometimes limit the inclusion of community features in the open-source version. no worries opendbt is here to solve it. opendbt offers a fully open-source package to address these concerns.
-OpenDBT builds upon dbt-core, adding valuable features without altering its core code.
+While it operates on an [open-core model](https://opencoreventures.com/blog/2023-07-open-core-is-misunderstood-business-model/), which can sometimes limit the inclusion of community features in the open-source version. no worries opendbt is here to solve it. opendbt offers a fully open-source package to address these concerns. **OpenDBT builds upon dbt-core, adding valuable features without changing dbt-core code.**

-`opendbt` unlocks many customizations, allowing you to tailor dbt to your specific needs and data workflows.
+`opendbt` unlocks many customization which are not in dbt-core, allowing end user to tailor dbt to his/her specific needs and data workflows.

 With `opendbt` you can go beyond the core functionalities of dbt.
 For example seamlessly integrating your customized adapter and providing jinja context with further adapter/python methods.